maulafaza/Coding-Standards/html/css-and-javascript-includes/README.md

-# Coding Style Guide
+# CSS and JavaScript Includes

-*HTML => CSS and JavaScript includes guide for Born Digital team*
+*HTML CSS and JavaScript includes guide for Born Digital team*

 ## Table of Contents